A Note From the Editor

 c.)
 Too many popular comic book review sites are sycophantic mouthpieces for publishers, and even nauseatingly so (one recent review of Geoff Johns’ Justice League #50 was cringe-worthy).
 There has been a gap in the market for some genuinely critical and hopefully thoughtful reviews of comic books.
 Accordingly, we publish our reviews without fear or favour, and always independent of publishers’ commercial or editorial agendas.
 We will not accept gifts of comic books for review without clearly indicating that is the case at the conclusion of the review;

 These factors distilled into an approach which I hope is evident from the style of our reviews.
-I think the vindication for our method came with Gail Simone’s tweet in 2016, which we quote with pride on the front page of the site.
-If a prominent writer such as Ms Simone recognised that we were providing quality in our reviews, then it seemed to me that we were on the right path.
+I think the vindication for our method came with Gail Simone’s tweet in 2016, in which she noted the quality of our writing.
+If a prominent comic book writer such as Ms Simone recognised that we were providing quality in our reviews, then it seemed to me that we were on the right path.

 We openly admit that none of the contributors to the World Comic Book review have any expertise in art.
 This is obviously a gap in reviewing work published in a medium which heavily relies on art to tell stories.
 Regardless, our critiques do not ordinarily address the very subjective assessment of the art of any comic book.